3lc-ai/tlc-yolov5-examples/README.md

 # License Disclaimer

-This repository contains examples of YOLOv5 usage and is distributed under a dual license.
+This repository contains examples of YOLOv5 usage and is distributed under a Dual License.
 The portions of the code specific to YOLOv5 are made available under the AGPL-3.0 license, following the license terms of YOLOv5, which is maintained by Ultralytics.
 A fork with YOLOv5 integration is also available under the AGPL-3.0 license.

 The remaining parts of the code in this repository are distributed under a permissive BSD license.

-Please note that the AGPL-3.0 license of YOLOv5 applies to any usage of YOLOv5, including the integration fork used here.
+Enterprise usage is permitted under this Dual License setup; however, it is subject to the commercial license terms of Ultralytics YOLOv5.

 ## Licensing Files
 - For code specific to YOLOv5 and the integration fork, please refer to [LICENSE-AGPL-3.0](./LICENSE-AGPL-3.0).